JustinHu1988/My-notes/Algorithms Unlocked.md

 The size of `n` and `x` are insignificant as the array `A` get large.

-### Second: order of growth
+## Second: order of growth

-> Assumptions:**
+> **Assumptions:**
 > Each individual operation - whether it's an arithmetic operation, a comparison, assigning to a variable, indexing into an array, or calling or returning from a procedure - takes some fixed amount of time that is independent of the input size.
-Let's say that each execution of step `i` takes *t^i^* time, where *t^i^* is some constant that does not depend on `n`.
+Let's say that each execution of step $i$ takes $t^i$ time, where $t^i$ is some constant that does not depend on `n`.
+>
 > We need to take account that some steps execute multiple times.

 In LINEAR-SEARCH, the running time is somewhere between: